allenai/comb_dist_direct_relex/README.md

 # Combining Distant and Direct Supervision for Neural Relation Extraction
-This is code for our NAACL 2019 paper on cobmidning direct and distant supervision to improve relation extraction.
+This is code for our NAACL 2019 paper on combining direct and distant supervision to improve relation extraction.

 ### Running The Code
 After cloning this repository, follow the steps below to run training and prediction.